tum-pbs/pbdl-book/others-timeseries.md

 height: 300px
 name: timeseries-lss-subdiv-prediction
 ---
-Several time frames of an example prediction from {cite}`wiewel2020lsssubdiv`, which additionally couples the learned time evolution with a numerically solved advection step.
 The learned prediction is shown at the top, the reference simulation at the bottom.
 ```